bitvandal/luna_dx90c/sprite_demo/README.md

 Edit in `build.rs` file the location of the legacy DXSDK.

-Copy from sample code the resource files (BMP files) into project root directory.
+Copy from Book resources the resource files (BMP files) into project root directory.